troyeig/Formula1_SQL/README.md

 # Questions to answer:
 ## 1. How has car pace changed from 1950 to 2024?
+## 2. Who has the highest average finishing position?
-## 2. Who are the most successful drivers?
+## 3. Who has the most driver's championships?
-## 3. What tracks have been raced the most since 1950?
+## 4. What tracks have hosted the most grand prix since 1950?
-## 4. What drivers have raced the most races?
+## 5. What drivers have raced the most races since 1950?
-## 5.
+## 6. What constructors have won the most championships?
+## 7. Who are the most participating constructors?